 Zinaida Serebryakova – female painter

-On September 19, 1967, Zinaida Serebryakova, died in Paris at the age of 82.
-She was buried in the cemetery of Sainte-Genevieve-des-Bois.
+The artist died on September 19, 1967, at the age of 82.
+She was buried at the cemetery of Sainte-Genevieve-des-Bois in Paris.